 David Cassidy died of acute liver and kidney failure.
 Doctors hoped a liver transplant would become available, but he died too soon.
 Though Cassidy feared it would be dementia that would take his life, as it did his mother’s and grandfather’s, it was his drinking.

-Fearing dementia, he said, “I was in denial, but part of me always knew this was coming.”
-Adding, “In the end, the only way I knew she recognized me is with one single tear that would drop from her eye every time I walked into the room . . .
-I feared I would end up that way,” he said.
+Fearing the horrible disease, he said, “I was in denial, but part of me always knew this was coming.”
+He then added, “In the end, the only way I knew she recognized me is with one single tear that would drop from her eye every time I walked into the room . . .
+I feared I would end up that way.”

 The Final Days